Scroll Back to Top

 Overview

 The department of Speech-Language Pathology offers the first Bachelor of Science degree in Speech-Language Pathology in the UAE.
-It currently has 4 academic faculty members, who are involved in undergraduate and postgraduate teaching, and in innovative experimental research.
-The department has strong research and teaching collaborations with Colleges of Education, and Humanities and Social Science at UAEU, as well as with top international universities.
-The research interests of the faculty members include typical and atypical language acquisition, developmental and acquired language disorders, articulatory and sociolinguistic factors in dialectal variation in the UAE, and assessment and diagnostics of speech-language disorders.
+The department is housed in the Division of Health Sciences within the College of Medicine and Health Sciences at UAEU and maintains strong research and teaching collaborations with the Colleges of Education, and Humanities and Social Science, as well as with several international universities.
+SLP faculty members are involved in undergraduate and postgraduate teaching, and in innovative experimental research on typical and atypical language acquisition, developmental and acquired language disorders, articulatory and sociolinguistic factors in dialectal variation in the UAE, and assessment and diagnostics of speech-language disorders.

 Facilities

-The Department of Speech Language Pathology has the following resources:
+The Department of Speech Language Pathology has access to the following labs:

 • Computerized Speech Lab